 5 Smoother project-based collaboration

-Many of you probably work largely and most consistently on your own, but as your move through your career (in academia or industry), you will need to and maybe also want to directly collaborate1 a lot more with others.
-Different types of collaboration (e.g. meetings, brainstorming, real-time co-writing) form the basis for almost all research-based work and probably most non-research-based work.
+Many of you probably work mostly on your own, but as you move through your career (whether in academia or industry), you will need to—and perhaps want to—directly collaborate1 much more with others.

-1 Collaborate here meaning directly contributing to a shared project, rather than discussed or planning based collaborations (and definitely not emailing-files-around collaboration).
+1 Here, “directly collaborate” means contributing to a shared project directly (like editing the same files), rather than discussion- or planning-based collaborations (and definitely not the “emailing-files-around” type of collaboration).

 5.1 Learning objectives

-1. Identify potential actions to streamline collaboration on a data analysis project and create projects that apply many of these actions using R.
+1. Identify actions to streamline collaboration on a data analysis project and create projects with R that apply many of these actions.

-1. Explain what a “project-oriented” workflow is, what a project-level R dependency management is, and why these concepts are important to consider in collaborative and reproducible analyses.
+1. Explain what a “project-oriented” workflow is, what a project-level R dependency management is, and why these concepts are important for collaborative and reproducible analyses.

-4. Explain the role that following a style guide has on building a common approach to reading (and writing) R code, and thus improve project-level collaboration.
+3. Explain how following a style guide helps build a common approach to reading and writing R code, and thereby improves project-level collaboration.

-5.2 Exercise: How do you exactly collaborate or contribute?
-To your own or others’ projects.
+5.2 💬 Discussion activity: How do you exactly collaborate or contribute to your own or others’ projects?

 Time: ~10 minutes.

-1. Take about 1 minute to think on these questions.
+1. Take about 1 minute to reflect on these questions.

 2. For 6 minutes, discuss these questions with your neighbour, and talk about your own experiences.